HOW TO APPLY

 The Cinema School offers a rich liberal arts education grounded in creative activity.
 Filmmaking serves as the core of a strong academic program that prepares students for a wide range of careers.
 All students are given courses needed for the Advanced Regents Diploma and at least two Advanced Placement courses.
 Competitive colleges love our students!
 In addition to providing students with essential creative and technological skills, filmmaking also deepens learning by building confidence, responsibility, teamwork, and leadership.
 One of our unique features is our mid-year Filmmaking and Animation Institute in which students work on film projects of their choosing and receive hands-on support from industry professionals.
 We offer a supportive small school community and individualized attention.

-Program Highlights: Mid-year Filmmaking and Animation Institute: students develop film projects, shoot on location, work with resident and guest artists that are prominent in the film industry and visit art-focused colleges and professional studios; four-year Cinema Studies curriculum includes filmmaking, storytelling, media criticism and history of visual arts; internships, independent study; College Now courses at Lehman College; all students are required to take at least two Advanced Placement courses before graduation.
+Program Highlights: Students develop film projects, shoot on location, work with resident and guest artists that are prominent in the film industry and visit art-focused colleges and professional studios; four-year Cinema Studies curriculum includes filmmaking, storytelling, media criticism and history of visual arts; College Now courses at Lehman College.

 Advanced Placement Courses: Biology, Calculus AB, English Language and Composition, Macroeconomics, United States Government and Politics, United States History